GlacierMIP/GlacierMIP3/README_data.md

 The dataset includes the regional glacier volume and area projections as submitted by the glacier modelling groups, encapsulated in the main file `GMIP3_reg_glacier_model_data/glacierMIP3_Feb12_2024_models_all_rgi_regions_sum.nc`.
 Additionally, it features post-processed and aggregated data derived from GlacierMIP3, or in combination with other studies, which is used for the analyses and visualisations presented in the manuscript.

-> Zekollari*, H., Schuster*, L., Maussion, F., Hock, R., Marzeion, B., Rounce, D. R., Compagno, L., Fujita, K., Huss, M., James, M., Kraaijenbrink, P. D. A., Lipscomb, W. H., Minallah, S., Oberrauch, M., Van Tricht, L., Champollion, N., Edwards, T., Farinotti, D., Immerzeel, W., Leguy, G., Sakai, A. (submitted).
-Glacier preservation doubled by limiting warming to 1.5°C (link to preprint will be added once available), 2024.
+> Zekollari*, H., Schuster*, L., Maussion, F., Hock, R., Marzeion, B., Rounce, D. R., Compagno, L., Fujita, K., Huss, M., James, M., Kraaijenbrink, P. D. A., Lipscomb, W. H., Minallah, S., Oberrauch, M., Van Tricht, L., Champollion, N., Edwards, T., Farinotti, D., Immerzeel, W., Leguy, G., Sakai, A. (under review).
+Glacier preservation doubled by limiting warming to 1.5°C (https://doi.org/10.31223/X51T5W), 2024.
 *These authors contributed equally

 When using this dataset, please cite both the Zenodo dataset ([doi: 10.5281/zenodo.14045268](https://doi.org/10.5281/zenodo.14045268)) and the submitted study above.
 Note that we are currently working on another potential study to analyse the glacier model differences more thoroughly.